 Machine vision applications are becoming increasingly widespread, not only in industry but also in everyday life, such as in traffic monitoring and the cameras used during car journeys, which allow people to see a panoramic view of the car's exterior.
 The emergence of machine vision can be considered an important leap in automation.
 Today, we will introduce the advantages of embedded machine vision system lighting.

 2. The greatest technological progress in the field of machine vision may have been in processing power.
 With processor performance doubling every two years and continued attention to parallel processing technologies such as multi-core CPUs, GPUs, and FPGAs, machine vision lighting designers can now apply highly complex algorithms to visual data and create smarter systems.
+Thereby improving the accuracy of machine vision measurement and detection.

 The development of processing technology brings new opportunities, not just for more intelligent or powerful algorithms.
 Let's take a look at application cases for adding machine vision functionality to manufacturing machines.
 These systems are traditionally designed as intelligent subsystem networks that form collaborative distributed control systems.
 This system allows for modular design, but adopting this hardware-centric approach may lead to performance bottlenecks.